 CEH has combined the data with county-level information from official government surveys that estimate average rates of pesticide and fertiliser use per hectare for each crop.

 This has enabled modelling for individual 1km by 1km squares, with estimates for annual usage, in kilogrammes, of each of the three main types of manufactured fertilisers – nitrogen, phosphorous and potassium – and about 130 different types of pesticides including glyphosate and metaldehyde.

 At present, the datasets cover the estimated fertiliser use across England, and pesticide use across England and Wales.
 There are plans to extend both to cover the whole of Great Britain in the near future.

-The Centre for Ecology & Hydrology produced a press release on the launch of the two new products.
+See a press release about the launch of the two new products (February 2019).